-- Providing traffic calming improvements or other Complete Street upgrades - Enhancing signage, lighting, or signals for bicycles and pedestrians
+- Constructing new, off-road bicycle or shared-use paths - Improving bicycle and pedestrian crossings - Building new sidewalks - Providing traffic calming improvements or other Complete Street upgrades - Enhancing signage, lighting, or signals for bicycles and pedestrians

-KEY: MPO GOALS
+KEY: MPO GOALS Capacity Management and Mobility Clean Air/Sustainable Communities Transportation Equity Economic Vitality

-Transportation

-Equity

-Economic

-Vitality

-Clean Air/ Sustainable Communities Newly created in Destination 2040, the Transit Modernization Program represents a significant shift in the MPO's investment strategy, as funding will be allocated to transit projects on an annual basis beginning in FFY 2025.
+Newly created in Destination 2040, the Transit Modernization Program represents a significant shift in the MPO's investment strategy, as funding will be allocated to transit projects on an annual basis beginning in FFY 2025.
 In prior years, the MPO only funded transit projects on a one-off basis when funding was requested for specific projects in the region.
 By creating the programming infrastructure to flex Regional Target highway funds to transit projects annually, the Boston Region MPO has established itself as a leader among MPOs nationally by crafting an investment strategy that is truly multimodal.
 The MPO has taken a clear stance that investing in transit is central to improving the region's broader transportation system.
 The MPO's five other investment programs were created during the development of prior LRTPs.2